greenwyrt/plover2CAT/docs/reference/main.md

 - *`open_file`*: opens existing transcript project
 - `save_file`: saves transcript project
 - `save_transcript`: extracts transcript data from editor, only updates values if necessary, ie every par starting with first with `userState` == 1
-- `dulwich_save`: commits transcript files to repo with commit message
 - *`load_transcript`*: loads transcript data into editor and `userData` in blocks
 - `revert_file`: reverts transcript back to selected commit from repo
 - *`save_as_file`*: saves transcript data and tape into new location